jazzband/django-auditlog/README.md

 auditlog_register_m2m(Blog.categories)
 ```

+Note m2m and mptt tracking results in additional logentry rows.
+For example, if you have a model that includes an m2m field, an mptt field, and 3 other fields,

+Because django emits separate signals for model, m2m, and mptt structure changes, we did not see a straighforward way to combine these into a single logentry row.

-### tracking mptt
+## tracking mptt structure changes
+- stores previous parent, and new parent.
+These could not be tracked using existing upstream code.
-- currently requires specifically naming each mptt field to be tracked
+- currently requires specifically naming each mptt field to be tracked.
 - stores human-readable changes in "changes" field.
 This shows string representation of node parent before and after moving the mptt node.
 - stores JSON representation of changes in "additional data" field.
 This includes ids of node parent before and after moving the mptt node.
+- mptt tracking depends on model_utils FieldTracker

 ```
 from auditlog.registry_ext import auditlog_register_mptt
 from model_utils import FieldTracker